Leaked transcript: Inside Elon Musk’s first meeting with Twitter employees

 Leslie Berland

-One point I just want to go back to, on sort of the law, and sort of how that impacts content and moderation: As we think globally around the world.
-There are some countries that have laws that limit speech, and sometimes actually use these laws to silence disagreement with the government, etc. You were talking about different points of view.
+One point I just want to go back to, on the law and how that impacts content and moderation: As we think globally around the world, there are some countries that have laws that limit speech, and sometimes actually use these laws to silence disagreement with the government, etc. You were talking about different points of view.
 So Twitter is historically focused on doing what we can do to enable people everywhere to have their voices.
-How do you think about that, as it relates to again, like the local laws and what that means?
+How do you think about that as it relates to, again, like the local laws and what that means?

 Elon Musk